 During the review period, the MPO held two public workshops-one in Everett and one in Boston-to discuss the draft FFY 2016 UPWP and to gather input from the public about their planning priorities.
 In compliance with the MPO's Title VI and public participation programs, meeting notices for the workshops were translated into the MPO's languages of policy: Portuguese, Simplified Chinese, and Spanish.
 All MPO meetings and public workshops, where the draft FFY 2016 UPWP was discussed, were accessible by transit and to people with disabilities.

-A summary of written comments on the draft FFY 2016 UPWP, and the MPO responses to those comments, titled Table B-1: Summary of Written Comments on the Draft FFY 2016 UPWP with MPO Responses, will be included in the final FFY 2016 UPWP.
+A summary of written comments on the draft FFY 2016 UPWP, and the MPO responses to those comments, is included in Table B-1 ("Summary of Written Comments on the Draft FFY 2016 UPWP with MPO Responses").